hotei/colorlist/README-colorlist.md

 The second set of  colors are specified by the [CSS3 standard][3]

 [Color-book.org][2] is a web site with many colors displayed and listed in both rgb and cmyk forms.
+You can easily add any of these with AddColor().

 There's a test file with examples to show usage.